Why did you change your processes and guidelines?

 When is the deadline for the Letter of Inquiry?

-We will have three deadlines for the letters of inquiry.
+We have three deadlines for the letters of inquiry.
 Please see the calendar on our home page.
 Please note that the Letter of Inquiry is the required first step for our grant making process.
-We encourage early submission.
+We encourage early submission, which can take place anytime after the previous cycle’s LOI deadline.
 Your LOI must be in by 5 pm CST on the deadline date.

 How often can I apply for funding? (also see “Can I apply for funding”)